Overview

 Summary:

-The declines were originally developed as twin declines.
-One decline containing a conveyor and the second decline is used for mobile equipment access.
-The lower part of the mines has been developed as single declines with truck haulage up to crushers which feed ore and waste onto the conveyors.
+The mine is accessed via twin declines starting in the Yalea open pits.
+One is a conveyor decline and the other is used for mobile equipment.
+The lower part of the mine has been developed through a number of single ramps for truck haulage up to crushers located approximately 350 m below surface which feed ore and waste onto the conveyors.

 Flow Sheet: